siegstedt/image-generation-studio/README.md

 streamlit run app.py
 ```

+Note: The app will check for the presence of an API key in the .env file.
+If not found, it will prompt the user to input the API key within the UI.

 ## Generate images with Flux.1 [dev]

 This Python implementation demonstrates how to call the Flux.1 API to generate images.